LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition

 Specifically, we measure the peak memory usage as the memory usage, and record the memory usage of the program at every millisecond during implementation.
 However, due to the resolution of memory recording being 1KB, memory usage less than 1 KB is recorded as 0 MB.
 This phenomenon may occur under certain maps.

 Furthermore, we analyze how each step of the decomposition process influences the overall decomposition by evaluating changes in the decomposition rate (maximum subproblem size / total number of agents) and the number of subproblems after each step.
-The steps are numbered sequentially, with the first step marked as "1" and subsequent steps indicated as "1, 2, 3," and so forth.
+For simplicity, the initialization of clusters is denoted as ``IC", the bipartition of clusters as ``BC", and decomposing to levels and sorting as ``LS".

 We employ a classic MAPF dataset \cite{stern2019mapf} as MAPF instances for our analysis, comprising 24 typical maps from the dataset.
 These maps feature an increasing number of agents, and each number of agents is randomly selected 100 times, resulting in a total of 22,300 MAPF instances.
 The same instances are utilized to evaluate how decomposition influences typical MAPF methods.